aqlaboratory/openfold-3/docs/source/Inference.md

 1. Turn off the [MSA cleanup option](34-saving-msa-outputs).
 2. pass in the generated `inference_query_set.json` as the `query.json` and use `--use_msa_server=False` and `--use_templates=True`.

+Model seeds should still be set either from the command line or using the `seeds` field under `experiment_settings` in the `runner.yml`.
 \```

 (442-model-config-json)=